-23.59, Sunday 9th October 2022
+23.59, Thursday 11th May 2023

-Please Note: We can only accept one application per organisation per holiday period i.e. you cannot submit multiple Small Grants applications for multiple holiday clubs during Christmas 2022.
+Please Note: We can only accept one application per organisation per holiday period i.e., you cannot submit multiple Small Grants applications for multiple holiday clubs during Summer 2023 or Christmas 2023.
 Whilst we encourage providers to work together in the set up of their own camps, we are not seeking applications from multiple organisations for the delivery of one camp.
 The only exception to this will be where an applicant can deliver specific SEND provision on the programme, alongside a mainstream offer.